Tips on Applying for a Scholarship

 Make sure you get as much information about the scholarship as possible.
 If the scholarship entails a particular project, find out the full objectives and intended methodology of the project.
 If the scholarship is being funded by a private enterprise, gather as much information as you can about the company, its philosophy and its goals.

-Most UC scholarships require that you have ‘admission’ into the university
+Many UC scholarships require that you have ‘admission’ into the university

 Also check to ensure that you meet any eligibility restrictions, such as gender, age, nationality or membership of an indigenous or other special group, and apply only if you definitely match the eligibility criteria.